TariqMehmood1004/eziline-attendance-system/README.md

-# android_attendance_system
+# Eziline Attendance Management System in Flutter App

-A new Flutter project.
+Android attendance system for students to keep track of their attendance status.

 ## Getting Started